lifeparticle/JS-Cheatsheet/README.md

 ### Local scope

-The code is defined inside a code blocks.
+The code is defined inside a code block.
 Code in between two curly brackets `{}` is called a block.

 #### Function block